-We cannot offer a discount or refund if you decide not to use the service for a while or move out of area.
-You can transfer your subscription however if you have already paid and are moving house within Fenland.
+We cannot offer a discount or refund if you decide not to use the service for a while.

-If you are moving house in Fenland, you can transfer your existing garden waste subscription to your new property.
-Tell us you are moving house.
+If you are moving house in Fenland you can transfer your subscription to your new property.
+We cannot give discounts or refunds if you are moving out of area.

 Lost, stolen or damaged bins

 You are responsible for the security of your bin.
-We will not empty the bin if it is moved to another property and cannot replace lost or stolen bins.
+We cannot empty the bin if it is moved to another property.
+We also cannot replace lost or stolen bins free of charge.

-If our collection crew record that they have damaged your bin (or it falls into the rear of the vehicle), we will repair or replace it free of charge.
-If our collection crew are not responsible you will need to pay the usual delivery charge of £30 for your bin to be replaced.
+If our collection crew record they have damaged your bin, we will repair or replace it free of charge.
+If they are not responsible you will need to pay the usual delivery change of £33 for it to be replaced.